adityasolanki205/Load-Cloud-Storage-data-into-Bigquery-using-Cloud-Functions/README.md

 6. **Creating a Cloud Functions**: Now we will create a cloud functions.
 Follow the steps given in test section of this document.

-7. **Read data from GCS and load into Bigquery**: Here we will read the data from GCS and load into Bigquery.
-Here we will read the data from Google cloud Bucket(present in the variable 'uri').
-Then load data in Bigquery using client.load_table_from_uri.
+7. **Read data from GCS and load into Bigquery**: In the python code we will read the data from Google cloud Bucket(present in the variable 'uri') and load  it Bigquery using client.load_table_from_uri.
 Here Write Desposition can be changed from 'WRITE_APPEND' to 'WRITE_TRUNCATE' depending on the requirement.

 ```python
     import os